syncfusion-content/blazor-docs/blazor/diagram-component/symbol-palette.md

 ```

 ### Add node to palette
-`SymbolWidth` and `SymbolHeight` properties of the SfSymbolPaletteComponent should be definied to render the symbol(node, connector or group) in the palette.
+`SymbolWidth` and `SymbolHeight` properties of the SfSymbolPaletteComponent should be defined to render the symbol(node, connector or group) in the palette.
 The following code example illustrates how to add node to a palette.

 * To render a node in a palette , first create SymbolPalette and initialize palettes collection.
 ```csharp